 Smoking is a major risk factor for developing gum disease.

-Cigars and pipe smoking are also risk factors for developing periodontal disease.
+Cigars, pipe smoking, and smokeless tobacco are also risk factors for developing periodontal disease.

 Smokers may not have the usual first signs of gum disease such as redness, swelling, and bleeding.
 The nicotine in cigarettes constricts blood vessels and impairs this response.
 However, if you look closer, other signs of periodontal disease are present, such as bone loss and periodontal pockets.